sergiomor/draggable_mapper/README.md

 ## Troubleshooting

-- If markers aren't draggable, check that jQuery UI is properly installed and the libraries are loaded.
+- If markers aren't draggable, ensure that the jQuery UI Draggable and jQuery UI Droppable modules are properly installed and enabled.
 - For marker display issues, check browser console for JavaScript errors.
 - Ensure the uploaded image file is web-optimized (reasonable file size and dimensions).
 - **SVG Support for Marker Icons**: By default, Drupal's image fields have limited support for SVG files.
 If you need to use SVG files for marker icons: